Sharing is caring!

 What they found was that, between the various seasons, striking differences were observed in their gut microbial communities.
 Some taxa (the various classifications of living organisms) apparently disappeared, only to reappear when the seasons turned.
 Further comparison of the Hadza microbiota with that of diverse urbanized peoples revealed distinctly different patterns of microbial community composition.

 According to an NPR article, “The trend was clear: The further away people’s diets are from a Western diet, the greater the variety of microbes they tend to have in their guts.
-And that includes bacteria that are missing from American guts.”
+And that includes good gut bacteria that are missing from American guts.”

 So what’s the difference?